-Cluster feeding is when an infant initiates more frequent feedings, especially around three and six weeks of age, to take in as much breast milk as possible as they grow.
-While moms can quickly get worn out by these frequent feedings, breast milk responds to the needs of the baby, which is why cluster feeding is the go-to option for new moms who want to keep their milk supply up.
-Although it can be tempting to feed your little one on a set schedule, cluster feeding is a natural instinct that infants have to increase moms’ milk supply and prepare for important growth spurts.
+Cluster feeding is when an infant initiates more frequent feedings to take in as much breast milk as possible as they grow.
+While moms can quickly get worn out by these frequent feedings, breast milk responds to the needs of the baby.
+Cluster feeding is the go-to option for new moms who want to keep their milk supply up.
+Cluster feeding is a natural instinct that infants have to increase moms’ milk supply and prepare for important growth spurts.

 Keep Your Breast Pump Clean

 Develop a routine for cleaning your breast pump–you will thank us later.
-Although your breast milk is all-natural and full of amazing nutrients for your little one, breast pumps can still pass on germs and bacteria to your baby through your breast milk.
-A clean breast pump means safe breast milk, which is why it is essential to clean your breast pump after every use.
-According to FDA recommendations, all parts that come in contact with breast milk, such as bottles, tubing, valves, and breast shields, should be cleaned with warm water and dish soap or run through a dishwasher if it’s certified as dishwasher safe.
-This simple routine of cleaning your breast pump after every pumping session can help keep your little one safe from harmful germs and bacteria.
+Although your breast milk is all-natural and full of amazing nutrients, breast pumps can still pass on germs and bacteria.
+A clean breast pump means safe breast milk, so it’s essential to clean your breast pump after every use.
+According to FDA recommendations, all parts that come in contact with breast milk should be cleaned with warm water and dish soap.
+This simple routine of cleaning your breast pump helps keep your little one safe from harmful germs and bacteria.

-Although your experience breast pumping may feel overwhelming at first, we encourage new moms to remain patient with themselves as they learn more about what works for them and what doesn’t.
+We encourage first-time moms to remain patient with themselves as they learn more about what works for them.
 You are giving your little one an amazing gift by breastfeeding!

-When it comes to getting the best breast pump for you and your little one, you can rely on Pumps for Mom.
-With over 15 years of experience helping new moms get insurance covered breast pumps, the expert team at Pumps for Mom is here to simplify the process.
+When it comes to getting the best breast pump, you can rely on Pumps for Mom.
+The expert team at Pumps for Mom is here to simplify the process.
 You can get a breast pump through insurance in just a few easy steps.
 Fill out our straightforward qualification form, immediately browse individualized insurance covered breast pumps and upgrade options, select your breast pump, and we will take care of the rest.
 Let us make your breastfeeding journey a little bit easier–contact Pumps for Mom today!